-Agendas can be detailed or broad brushstrokes, but they always help organize the flow of the meeting and keep the meeting on time and everyone on target.
+Board meeting agendas, whether detailed or broad, organize the flow of board meetings.
+They help manage time and keep people on target.
 A good agenda also contributes to the discussion itself, keeping the topics coherent and interesting.

 - Uphold respectful conduct, even during disagreement.

 - Acknowledge that consensus may be preferable—but not more than honesty.